consfyi/data/README.md

   /// The ID of the series this corresponds to.
   seriesId: string;

-  /// The IANA timezone ID, if `latLng` is present. timezone?: string;
+  /// The IANA timezone ID.
+  timezone?: string;

-  /// The attendance of the previous event in the series, if any. previousAttendance?: number;
+  /// The attendance of the previous event in the series. previousAttendance?: number;
 }
 ```